luyadev/luya.io/docs/guide/ngrest/activewindow.md

-# NgRest Active Window
+# Active Windows

-An *NgRest ActiveWindow* is a concept to attach a modal window into a [NgRest CRUD list](index).
+An <class name="luya\admin\ngrest\base\ActiveWindow" /> is a concept to attach a modal window into a [NgRest CRUD list](index).
 The Active Window is always bound to an **ID** of an item and is represented as a button with an icon and/or an alias, e.g. a button in the CRUD list:

 ![button](../img/aw_button.png "Active Window button")